react-navigation/react-navigation.github.io/blog/2024-03-25-introducing-static-api.md

 ## Authentication Flow

-One of the nice things about the dynamic APIs is declarative authentication flow.
-You declaratively define which screens are available for logged in and guest users, and React Navigation would handle showing the appropriate screens automatically.
+One of the nice things about the dynamic APIs is the declarative authentication flow.
+You declaratively define which screens are available for logged-in and guest users, and React Navigation would handle showing the appropriate screens automatically.
 To keep a similar experience, we added some dynamism to the new static API with the if property:

 ```js
 const RootStack = createNativeStackNavigator({